v1.1 Released Latest version with improved stability. Repository restored after FiaOS core clearance. Download

 FiaPhy supports Arduino (AVR, ARM Cortex-M0/M3/M4), ESP32/ESP8266, Raspberry Pi (Linux ARM), STM32, and other embedded platforms.
 You can use Arduino IDE, PlatformIO, or compile directly with GCC on Linux systems.

-Download the latest version and integrate into your project
+Download FiaPhy latest version and start making a project real.